-You may submit a SAR to COPE by contacting the COPE Web Manager, Dom Mitchell, directly: email@example.com.
+You may submit a SAR to COPE by contacting the COPE Web Manager, Dom Mitchell, directly: firstname.lastname@example.org.
 Any request in writing will be considered valid, whatever the format.
 The process that we follow when an SAR is submitted to us is published here.

 You can withdraw your consent for us to store and process your personal data at any time by submitting an email to the COPE Web Manager.
 You may also request that we do not export your email address into Mailchimp.

 If you need to complain about how COPE has handled an SAR or your request to withdraw consent, or any other aspect related to the information detailed in this Privacy Information Notice, please send an email to the COPE Web Manager, Dom Mitchell: email@example.com.

 Google Analytics (GA) Demographics and Interest Reporting, based on Display Advertising, has been implemented on the site.
 We use information collect by GA to understand our users better so that we can improve the experience.
 Visitors can opt-out of Google Analytics for Display Advertising and customise Google Display Network ads using the Ads Settings.